 The Sonoma County Library provides more than 485,000 urban, suburban, and rural residents of Sonoma County with diverse programs, services, and resources.
 SCL is a Joint Powers Agency governed by a Library Commission whose 11 members are appointed by the County of Sonoma and each JPA member city.
-The majority of SCL's ongoing operating revenue comes from property taxes, supplemented by a voterapproved sales tax (which will sunset in 2026), grants, donations, and other sources.
+The majority of SCL's ongoing operating revenue comes from property taxes, supplemented by a voter-approved sales tax (which will sunset in 2026), grants, donations, and other sources.

-SCL's public service facilities include 13 library branches, the History + Genealogy Annex, and the Wine Library.
+SCL's public service facilities include 12 regional libraries, two community libraries, the History + Genealogy Annex, and the Wine Library.
 Except for the Roseland Community Library and the History + Genealogy Annex, all of these buildings are provided by the JPA members.
 The JPA members are responsible for the capital maintenance of the buildings they own as well as for renovation, expansion, relocation, or replacement as appropriate.
 SCL is responsible for facility maintenance and tenant improvements to support library service and operations.

-In November 2016, County voters approved Measure Y, a 1/8th cent sales tax measure that generated nearly \$30 million in additional revenue for SCL in just the first two years.
+In November 2016, County voters approved Measure Y, a 1/8th of one cent sales tax measure that generates more than \$12 million in additional revenue for SCL a year.
 Measure Y has enabled SCL to:

-- significantly boost library programs and collections, update technology, restore and expand hours of operation, and add staff; - address a significant amount of deferred and lifecycle maintenance needs in the branches; - lease space for the new Roseland Community Library (which has been needed for decades); and - move systemwide operations and administrative functions out of the Central Santa Rosa Library and into more functional space.
+- significantly boost library programs and collections, update technology, restore and expand hours of operation, and add staff; - address a significant amount of deferred and lifecycle maintenance needs in the branches; - lease space for the new Roseland Regional Library (which has been needed for decades); and - move systemwide operations and administrative functions out of the Central Santa Rosa Library and into more functional space.

-Perhaps most importantly, Measure Y provided the Library with the opportunity to think strategically and comprehensively about the future of library service in Sonoma County.
+Perhaps most importantly, Measure Y provided the library with the opportunity to think strategically and comprehensively about the future of library service in Sonoma County.
 In 2019, SCL completed an assessment and strategic plan for technology.
-In 2020, SCL wrapped up a strategic planning process to reimagine its future services, operations, and community impacts.
-In 2021, the Library initiated a year-long process to reimagine its facilities for 21st century library service.
+In 2021, SCL wrapped up a strategic planning process to reimagine its future services, operations, and community impacts.
+In 2021, the library initiated a year-long process to reimagine its facilities for 21st century library service.